Our Fisher & Paykel Appliance Review

 // Food Probe

-We were also really excited to cook by temperature rather than time.
+We were also really excited to cook by optimum temperatures, rather than time.
 Cooking to temperature seems like it would be a superior method of cooking, and we dove right in.
-While F&P created an interface for choosing your type of meat and desired temperature (Beef - Medium Well, for example) I have found the experience to be very frustrating when trying to cook using your own recipe.
+While F & P created an interface for choosing your type of meat and desired temperature (Beef - Medium Well, for example), I have found the experience to be very frustrating when trying to cook using your own recipe.

 // Takeaways